 Landlord Rights and Responsibilities

 - Enter a tenant’s rented unit to perform certain obligations.

-- Evict tenants who violate terms of the lease agreement.
+- Evict tenants who violate terms of the lease agreement, such as unpaid rent.

 - Not renew the lease of a tenant after the existing lease ends.